Suggested Searches

 • Managing outreach to local governments and schools.
 ASIA-AQ team members showcased tools used for air quality science to elementary/middle/high school students.
 Recent news feature here.

-View of ASIA-AQ aircraft in Bangkok, Thailand.
+View of ASIA-AQ aircraft at Osan Air Base in the Republic of Korea.
 ESPO staff from left to right: Dan Chirica, Marilyn Vasques, Sam Kim, Jhony Zavaleta, and Andrian Liem.
 Aircraft from left to right: Korean Meteorological Agency/National Institute of Meteorological Sciences, NASA LaRC GIII, NSASA DC-8, (2) Hanseo University, Sunny Air (private aircraft contracted by Korean Meteorological Agency).
 Photo: Rafael Mendez Peña.

 The flying laboratory of NASA’s DC-8